Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

 2. Floods and Typhoons

-Coastal areas and regions along major rivers are susceptible to floods and typhoons.
+Coastal areas and regions along major rivers are vulnerable to floods and typhoons.
+During such events:

 - Move to higher ground if you’re in a flood-prone area.

-- Secure your home and stock up on essentials like water, food, and batteries.
+- Stock up on essentials like water, food, flashlights, and batteries.

 3. Air Pollution

-- Wear masks designed to filter out particulate matter.
+- Wear masks designed to filter particulate matter (e.g., N95 masks).

 Handling Personal Safety and Security